Lymph Node Swelling

 What is lymphedema?

-Lymphedema is swelling that can happen if lymph nodes were removed or radiated during treatment for cancer.
+Lymphedema, or lymph node swelling, is swelling that can happen if lymph nodes were removed or radiated during treatment for cancer.
 It can also happen for other reasons, for example, if you were born without a full lymphatic system or if you have had trouble with your veins for a long time.
 It can affect any part of the body.
 It is different from other swelling because after a while it may not go away on its own.
 (In the early stages it may come and go.)
 When the swelling stays, changes start happening in your skin and the tissue underneath.
 The texture becomes harder and sometimes bumpier.
 You are also at a high risk to get infections in your swollen limb.

 What is the lymphatic system?